… hopefully …

 This post is about fixing plastic cases of retro computers.
 Well, maybe it is rather how I fix it.

-Of course, this method is applicable to other equipment as well.
+Of course, this method applies to other equipment as well.

-The target for today is a severely damaged C64 Breadbin case followed by example fix of Amiga 500 case destroyed in-transit.
+The target for today is a severely damaged C64 Breadbin case followed by an example fix of an Amiga 500 case destroyed in transit.

 Here is the first patient.